-Next we consider how the relevant research community has sought to circumvent the negative results regarding the superpolynomial complexity of the optimal DAP with respect to the size of the underlying RAS.
-The presented developments will reveal that, in spite of these results, we are currently able to provide very tractable implementations of the maximally permissive nonblocking supervisor for many RASs of practical size and interest.
-Furthermore, the development of the presented results has also substantially extended and strengthened the corresponding DES theory.
+Next we consider how the relevant research community has sought to circumvent the above negative results regarding the super-polynomial complexity of the optimal DAP w.r.t. the size of the underlying RAS.
+The presented developments will reveal that, in spite of these results, currently we are able to provide very tractable implementations of the maximally permissive nonblocking supervisor for many RAS of practical size and interest.
+Furthermore, the development of the presented re-